Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars

-In fact, observations of double pulsars have been proposed as a novel avenue for investigating the properties of DM in the pulsar’s vicinity \cite{Pani:2015qhr}.
+Herein, we will focus exclusively on gravitational drag effects, without assuming any direct coupling between DM and the binary constituents.
+In fact, observations of double pulsars have been proposed as a novel avenue for investigating the properties of DM in the pulsar's vicinity~\cite{Pani:2015qhr}.
 DM particles influence the binary dynamics through dynamical friction, which drags the components and induces a secular change in the orbital period.
 In~\cite{Pani:2015qhr} this effect was investigated for collisionless DM particles, focusing on binaries with circular orbits.
 There have also been numerous works on the effects of dynamical friction and its interaction with black holes~\cite{Vicente:2022ivh,Traykova:2021dua,Traykova:2023qyv, Kocsis:2011dr, Speeney:2024mas,Cardoso:2022nzc,Zhong:2023xll}.
-Furthermore, ultralight scalar fields have been shown to perturb binary systems through resonance effects, with studies highlighting their detectability via pulsar timing~\cite{Blas:2019hxz}.
-The impact of a DM disk on binary pulsars was explored in~\cite{Caputo:2017zqh}, while~\cite{Kus:2024vpa} developed a Bayesian approach to assess the sensitivity of binary pulsars to ultralight DM.
-Alternative DM models, including fermionic particles and massive scalar or vector fields, have been analyzed for their effects on binary pulsar dynamics~\cite{Gomez:2019mtl,Seymour:2020yle}, and the role of spin-2 fields and oscillating ultralight vector fields in these models was investigated in Refs.~\cite{Armaleo:2019gil,LopezNacir:2018epg}.
-Additionally, accreting pulsar-black hole binaries have been suggested as probes for DM properties, with studies providing insights into more exotic DM models~\cite{Akil:2023kym,Goldman:2020nee}.

 In this work, we continue the investigation of DM detection via binary pulsar timing, extending the analysis of~\cite{Pani:2015qhr} in two key directions.
 First, we incorporate sources on eccentric orbits, as observed in double pulsar systems~\cite{Fonseca:2014qla,MataSanchez:2020pys} and white dwarf–pulsar binaries~\cite{Antoniadis:2010eq}.
 Orbital eccentricity is expected to amplify the relative velocity near periastron, thereby enhancing dynamical friction effects~\cite{Bar-Or:2012zrb}.
 Second, we consider the influence of ultralight DM, which can substantially modify the orbital decay rate compared to the collisionless case.
 For each scenario, we calculate the induced changes in the orbital period as functions of the binary parameters and evaluate their observability with current and upcoming instruments.